California SB9 local guide

 - Hillside and slope conditions that affect grading, drainage, retaining walls, access, and fire review.

-- HPOZ, historic, or survey flags that may affect eligibility or review.
+- Historic-resource, historic-district, or survey flags that may affect eligibility or review.

 - Specific plans, overlays, community-plan controls, or neighborhood rules.